HORNETJOE/Mathematics/README.md

 implying that indeed, limn→∞q(n)n=15.

 ### Identify simple shapes using co-ordinate geometry
 below are two images which have example of how to Identify simple shapes using co-ordinate geometry.
+Co-ordinate geometry is the rules by which different shapes can be created and identified. for example, an equallateral triangle must have 3 sides of the same length and 3 equal angles.
+By following these rules, you will always end up with an equallateral triangle.

 ![First Gantt](https://github.com/HORNETJOE/Mathematics/blob/master/picture_11789_Screen_shot_2010-08-09_at_8.35.35_AM.png)

 ![First Gantt](https://github.com/HORNETJOE/Mathematics/blob/master/picture_6318_Screen_shot_2010-07-08_at_11.53.39_AM.png)